 How You May Be Able to Recover Compensation for PTSD After an Accident

-Posted on behalf of Lynch Law Firm on Jan 12, 2022 in Car Accidents News
+Posted on behalf of Lynch Law Firm on January 12, 2022 in Car Accident News.
+Updated on May 25, 2023

 If you were involved in a serious accident, there is a chance that you may have suffered more than just physical injuries.
 In fact, experts at the National Institute of Mental Health (NIMH) say that more than 39 percent of car accident survivors develop some type of mental trauma.
 Some may develop post-traumatic stress disorder (PTSD).